 We post out a Medical Projects T-shirt to all students 3-4 weeks after the placement is confirmed.
 Students are asked to wear their Medical Projects T-shirts when they travel to Kilimanjaro Airport.
 This is to help us identify you on arrival and it also helps you meet other students at connecting airports.

 Whilst on placement you will travel to and from the hospital you will be required to dress in suitable clothing, before changing into your scrubs at the hospital, for infection reasons.
 Suitable clothing includes:

 - Males: smart trousers and a long sleeved shirt

 - Females: dress/skirt/trousers that fall below the knee and a smart top.

-Students are required to take a set of scrubs and goggles.
-A set of Medical Projects scrubs can be purchased here:
+Students are required to take a set of scrubs to wear during their placement.
+A set of Medical Projects scrubs can be purchased through your student dashboard.

 Add an extra week?